Lego Fortnite: Development

-On April 7, 2022, Epic Games announced that they had entered a partnership with The Lego Group, and while details were scarce, the two companies were working on creating a "metaverse" designed for younger audiences.
+On April 7, 2022, Epic Games announced that it had entered a partnership with The Lego Group, and while details were scarce, the two companies were working on creating a "metaverse" designed for younger audiences.
 As a result, Lego's parent company, Kirkbi A/S, invested US$1 billion into Epic Games.

-A year later on November 21, 2023, Lego uploaded a teaser to Twitter unveiling the Supply Llama from the game made out of Lego bricks, thus confirming that the collaboration was underway.
+A year later, on November 21, 2023, Lego uploaded a teaser to Twitter unveiling the Supply Llama from the game made of Lego bricks, thus confirming that the collaboration was underway.

 Over 1,200 Fortnite outfits were converted into Lego minifigures during the game's original launch, with Epic Games confirming that more would be on the way by early 2024.

-On December 20, 2023, YouTube personality MrBeast became the first person with an in-game Icon Series outfit to receive a Lego style, which re-released on the Item Shop earlier that day.
+On December 20, 2023, YouTube personality MrBeast became the first person with an in-game Icon Series outfit to receive a Lego style, which was re-released on the Item Shop earlier that day.

 On May 3, 2024, Fortnite added a Star Wars update, right before the annual Star Wars celebrations.
-This update affected Lego Fortnite too, the new Star Wars Island is home to a Rebel Village, in which the player will be able to repair and improve after the Empire crashes onto their island.
+This update affected Lego Fortnite too; the new Star Wars Island is home to a Rebel Village, which the player will repair and improve after the Empire crashes onto their island.

 Lego Islands Partnership

-At the 2024 GDC, Epic Games and The Lego Group unveiled plans for Fortnite creators to utilize Lego elements, Lego Styles, and other Lego Brand assets in Unreal Editor for Fortnite (UEFN) and Fortnite Creative.
-This groundbreaking integration enables creators to publish their own Lego Islands, fostering creativity and imagination among players of all ages.
+At the 2024 GDC, Epic Games and The Lego Group unveiled plans for Fortnite creators to use Lego elements, Lego Styles, and other Lego Brand assets in Unreal Editor for Fortnite (UEFN) and Fortnite Creative.
+This integration enables creators to publish their own Lego Islands, fostering creativity and imagination among players of all ages.
 To ensure a safe gaming environment, all published Lego Islands must adhere to strict guidelines, including ESRB ratings of E10+ for accessibility in the United States and PEGI ratings of 7 for accessibility in most of Europe.
-Additionally, all Lego Islands utilize Epic Games' parental controls and safety features to safeguard players of all ages.
+All Lego Islands use Epic Games' parental controls and safety features to safeguard players of all ages.

 Brick Life and rebranding

-Epic announced Brick Life, an age appropriate social life game that has similar play elements to the Grand Theft Auto series, to be released on the Fortnite platform on December 12, 2024.
-As part of this, the main Lego Fortnite game will become a hub for both the original survival game and Brick Life along with future Lego-based games, while the survival mode was renamed as Lego Fortnite Odyssey.
+Epic announced Brick Life, an age-appropriate social life roleplay game that has similar play elements to the Grand Theft Auto series, to be released on the Fortnite platform on December 12, 2024.
+As part of this, the main Lego Fortnite game will become a hub for both the original survival game and Brick Life along with future Lego-based games, while the survival mode was renamed Lego Fortnite Odyssey.

 Lego Expeditions

-A third mode, Lego Expeditions, was introduced on June 18, 2025.
-It is a co-operative action-adventure mode for up to 4 players, with each player selecting a character belonging to one hero class with special abilities.
+A third mode, Lego Expeditions, was a limited time gamemode introduced on June 18, 2025.
+It is a cooperative action-adventure mode for up to 4 players, with each player selecting a character belonging to one hero class with special abilities.
 The players team up to fight computer opponents and solve puzzles.
+Lego Expeditions is no longer a gamemode in Fortnite.